diClaudioSabatina/deepfake-thesis/README.md

 # Deepfake Thesis

-Code and experimental pipeline developed for a Master's thesis on **deepfake detection in static facial images**, with particular attention to detector reliability, robustness to image degradation, confidence calibration, selective classification (abstention), and human-in-the-loop support.
+Code and experimental pipeline developed for a Master's thesis on deepfake detection in static facial images, with particular attention to detector reliability, robustness to image degradation, confidence calibration, selective classification (abstention), and human-in-the-loop support.

-The experimental pipeline compares **Xception** and **EfficientNet-B4** on **FaceForensics++ C23** and includes preprocessing, baseline training, robustness analysis, robust retraining, confidence calibration, selective classification, Grad-CAM visualizations, technical/forensic indicators, and a final multi-face Streamlit application.
+The experimental pipeline compares Xception and EfficientNet-B4 on FaceForensics++ C23 and includes preprocessing, baseline training, robustness analysis, robust retraining, confidence calibration, selective classification, Grad-CAM visualizations, technical/forensic indicators, and a final multi-face Streamlit application.

 ## Repository structure